willfurnass/sheffield_hpc/hpc/what-is-hpc.rst

 ^^^^^^^^^^^^^^^^^^

-Large memory nodes are identical to normal compute nodes but have additional memory available to ensure they are capable of running more memory intensive :ref:`SMP / OpenMP <parallel_SMP>` jobs.
+Large memory nodes are identical to normal compute nodes but have additional memory capacity.
+Thus, they have the capability to run more memory-intensive shared memory parallel processing (OpenMP) jobs.
 Jobs requiring sufficiently large amounts of RAM will automatically be dispatched to these nodes.

+.. parallel_bits:
+  :ref:`SMP / OpenMP <parallel_SMP>` jobs.
+Jobs requiring sufficiently large
+  amounts of RAM will automatically be dispatched to these nodes.

 GPU nodes
 ^^^^^^^^^